Chinese Language Courses

 Confucius Institute at Victoria University of Wellington: Chinese Language Teaching Programme

 The Confucius Institute at the University provides assistance to and supports Chinese language and culture classes in New Zealand schools through the deployment of our highly successful Mandarin Language Assistants (MLA) Programme.
-In 2017 the Chinese classes of 140 schools, located in the broad region stretching from Wellington to the Bay of Plenty, are being taught with the assistance of 57 MLAs who are specially selected Master’s students from Chinese universities.

 The University’s Confucius Institute also teaches Chinese language and culture to professionals, including government officials, academics, and those intending to take the HSK Chinese Language Proficiency Test which is a globally recognised achievement standard in the Chinese language.